NHOrus/srwq-compilation/episode-37.md

 "I don't know...
 I've seen a lot of stuff in the past while, Dumi.
 I've seen a lot of people suffer.
 I've caused suffering, and I've suffered myself.
 And I'm not sure if I like the fallout of war as much as I thought I would."

-A natural human response.
+*A natural human response.
 An ideal which seems to benefit the greater good in theory conflicted with inbuilt morality in practise.
-Empathy and ambition, two opposing forces that shape the human condition...
+Empathy and ambition, two opposing forces that shape the human condition...*

 "Not to mention this war seems likely to destroy humanity entirely."

-A more practical concern, perhaps.
+*A more practical concern, perhaps.
 There are indeed several possibilities for species-wide destruction in play here.
-We could work to reduce them, if we're going to stay here...
+We could work to reduce them, if we're going to stay here...*

 "Not this again..."

-Merely reminding you of the options.
-Hey, isn't that Lemon Browning?
+*Merely reminding you of the options.
+Hey, isn't that Lemon Browning?*

 The Shadow Mirrors second-in-command is indeed coming towards the crater, and she doesn't look happy, at all.

-WHAT WILL KATINA DO?
-Anonymous Fri 05 Mar 2010 19:03:51 No.4646083 Report
->>4646078
-Talk to Lemon.
-I assume she has a pretty good understanding of programming, so she might be able to help with the crystals.
-Also, see if you can use her to contact Alfimi.
-Couch Fri 05 Mar 2010 19:04:51 No.4646088 Report
-Talk to Lemon.
-Anonymous Fri 05 Mar 2010 19:12:51 No.4646125 Report
->>4646078

-Talk to Lemon and if we have time we should visit Rio, Ryu and Jonathan...
-Anonymous Fri 05 Mar 2010 19:16:51 No.4646136 Report
-Quoted By: >>4646196 >>4646915
-Talk to lemon and then tell Sophia in private that we have some stuff that might make her dream of creating true cells a reality.

-Then explain that we might not have enough time nor a lab for her to use know but we would want her to know that we are gonna help her in any way we can.
-Couch Fri 05 Mar 2010 19:30:51 No.4646196 Report
-Quoted By: >>4646233 >>4646272
->>4646136
-About this...while I didn't want to go dimension-hopping for dimension-hopping's sake, I'm now considering whether it might be best to take a trip, not to go scrounging for tech, but rather to get ourselves and Sophia away from any faction for a little bit so we can have the time we need.
-Setting up shop somewhere in the Frontier would allow us a relatively safe location to do the research we need time to do.
-The Schlefan Celeste or Neverland might not be bad locations.
-Take Lat and Arado, and Seolla if she'll let us.
-Have some adventures of the School kids in the Endless Frontier while we get our real Cells built and whatever mechs Sophia can make with them.
-Anonymous Fri 05 Mar 2010 19:34:51 No.4646233 Report
-Quoted By: >>4646346 >>4646380
->>4646196
-I was going to suggest that we might be able to form an impromptu alliance with Alfimi if Dumi were to tell her about the darkness she's sensing, which would be as bad for the Einst as it would be for us.
-Anonymous Fri 05 Mar 2010 19:39:51 No.4646272 Report
-Quoted By: >>4646346 >>4646915
->>4646196
-Eh, I don't really know, but if we might go the Dimension hopping route then we must talk to Sophia either way about it.
-Couch Fri 05 Mar 2010 19:51:51 No.4646346 Report
-Quoted By: >>4646915
->>4646233
-Hm...an intriguing idea, but it'll make things a lot more complicated and may not be possible.
-If the opportunity presents itself, though, we should seriously consider taking it.

->>4646272
-Oh, absolutely.
-But I don't think it'll take -too- much convincing if we offer her a way to finish her research so that she doesn't have to rely on this cursed version of her technology anymore, and away from anyone who would be trying to take it for nefarious purposes (i.e. just about everyone - be honest that we want her help too, but we won't try to take it from her if she says no).
-Sciencegar Sciencebolt Fri 05 Mar 2010 19:54:51 No.4646369 Report
-Quoted By: >>4646383 >>4646418 >>4646422
-"Heeey, Ms Browning...You're a scientist, right?"
+"Heeey, Ms Browning...
+You're a scientist, right?"

 Lemon looks at you as if you had three heads, one made of dogshit and one made of vomit.
 It's the first time you've seen her genuinely angry, her face normally a facade of total calm or bemusement.

-"Er...is this a bad time?"
+"Er... is this a bad time?"

 "Enough stalling on your part, Tarask.
 I want to know exactly what you people have been up to while we were gone.
 How did you manage to activate W-BC-01?
 What is the DC hiding?
 What is this winged balloon thing thats hovering over the base?
 And when are you going to tell us about these aliens you've been hinting about all this time?!!"

 Yup, definitely mad.
 But not at you specifically, you think.

-RESPONSE FROM KATINA?
-Anonymous Fri 05 Mar 2010 19:55:51 No.4646380 Report
-Quoted By: >>4646395
->>4646233
-Good idea but for all we know it might be that the Einst are the ones that trigger that or ,if they didn't, they might welcome it.
-Wasn't destruction and rebirth their motto?
-Haken Browning !zHe7DH816A Fri 05 Mar 2010 19:55:51 No.4646383 Report
->>4646369
-"W-BC-oh-wha?
-His name's Arado, you *untranslatable*" Anonymous Fri 05 Mar 2010 19:57:51 No.4646395 Report
->>4646380
-This would kill them as well, and these Einst seem to have a different objective.
-NuBlackAnon !!z6ldXGL61Wm Fri 05 Mar 2010 20:00:51 No.4646418 Report
->>4646369
-WBX?
-Well Dumi is our partner, that we use to become masked Desu W

-Ok serious answer, tell her the minimum, and try to be dere dere about that.
-Anonymous Fri 05 Mar 2010 20:01:51 No.4646422 Report
-Quoted By: >>4646440 >>4646461 >>4646661 >>4646692
->>4646369
-"Well, if you wanted, you could have always tell us to report to you Ma'am!"

-To sum up tell her that that thing is a Dimensional Entity called Duminass, the alliens that Katina met are called Balmarians and that it seems like that S-E-X Team got most of their technology from them.
-As far as what the DC is hiding she must speak to them unfortunately.
-Anonymous Fri 05 Mar 2010 20:04:51 No.4646440 Report
->>4646422
-Sounds reasonable
-Anonymous Fri 05 Mar 2010 20:05:51 No.4646445 Report
-Quoted By: >>4646463
-We need to ask Lemon where exactly they got hold of W-BC-01, if he was sent off to the Shocker stuff how did he suddenly end up with the SM.
-Anonymous Fri 05 Mar 2010 20:08:51 No.4646461 Report
-Quoted By: >>4646524 >>4646692
->>4646422
-Hmm.
-I haven't played 0G 2 a lot, but isn't lemon kind a second in command in SM?
-We know that we can't trust Vindel, but how trustworthy is Lemon?
-Surely as Sciencist, she should understand the danger in using incomplete technology, especially as dangourous as machine cells.
-Haken Browning !zHe7DH816A Fri 05 Mar 2010 20:08:51 No.4646463 Report
-Quoted By: >>4646533
->>4646445
-...Also a point of concern.

-But make sure we get it through Lemon's head that we're calling him Arado.
-Haken Browning !zHe7DH816A Fri 05 Mar 2010 20:18:51 No.4646524 Report
-Quoted By: >>4646699
->>4646461
-Lemon's position in the SM chain of command doesn't seem to be expounded upon much in OG2, but suffice to say that if she isn't Vindel's direct second-in-command, then she's at least some sort of special adjutant overseeing the W-Series being implemented in Vindel's plans.

-And of course, ANY doctorate in an SRW world qualifies you for EVERYTHING.
-Anonymous Fri 05 Mar 2010 20:19:51 No.4646533 Report
->>4646463
-Of course.
-Also, I really to see if Lemon can contact Alfimi.
-It would rather simplify things.
-Anonymous Fri 05 Mar 2010 20:42:51 No.4646656 Report
-Bump
-Anonymous Fri 05 Mar 2010 20:44:51 No.4646661 Report
->>4646422
-Thirded?
-Sciencegar Sciencebolt Fri 05 Mar 2010 20:47:51 No.4646674 Report
-Quoted By: >>4646711
 "His names Arado Balanga, not W-B-X-whatever."

 "I can't find myself caring too much.
 How is he active?
 His nervous system had degraded past the point of adaptation to his cyborg implants, how did you repair it?"

 "Yeah, thats what I wanted to talk to you about.
 We met someone called Sophia Nate, from the DC, who discovered something called Machine Cells.
 They can fix mechs and people, and power them up, but they're still not stable.
 She said she needs more time to get them perfected, but Vat Tran forced her to make the flawed versions.
-I...We need you to ask Vindel to hold off on using them, until we can get them to work properly.
+I...
+We need you to ask Vindel to hold off on using them, until we can get them to work properly.
 Or even not tell him at all until they're safe."

 "Right.
 Given that all the control failsafes on W-BC-01 have failed, I can see what you mean about instability."